Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1

 Philadelphia batters struck out 14 times.

+“Anytime you don’t hit, it’s frustrating.
+It’s frustrating for the guys, it’s frustrating for the club,” Phillies manager Joe Girardi said.
+“Every team goes through it.
+You can’t predict when it’s going to happen.”

-After starting the season 4-0, the slumping Phillies have dropped six of eight — including the first three games of this four-game set.
+After starting the season 4-0, the slumping Phillies have dropped six of eight.
+They’ve mustered only four runs in losing the first three games of this four-game set.

-New York pounced early, scoring two runs against Wheeler in the first inning.
-The red-hot Nimmo got things started with a leadoff single against his former teammate, who needed 29 pitches to get through the first.
+New York pounced early, scoring two runs against Wheeler in the first.
+The red-hot Nimmo got things started with a leadoff single against his former teammate, who needed 29 pitches to get through the inning.

 Lindor and Smith followed with back-to-back singles, scoring Nimmo.
 Lindor came in when Pete Alonso grounded into a double play.